mathiasvr/betaflight-deciphered/README.md

 - Type: `Array[4]`

 ### `usb_hid_cdc`
-> `TODO: USB HID CDC`
+> `USB HID/CDC Joystick Mode`
 - Default: `OFF`
 - Allowed: `OFF`, `ON`

 TODO: Allows using your flight controller as a USB HID joystick.
-Useful if your Transmitter does not suppurt HID.
+Useful if your transmitter does not support HID.
 Support is currently only available on F4 / F7 boards.

 ### `usb_msc_pin_pullup`
 - Default: `ON`